wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 $ eth.getBalance("0x8c35B69AC00EC3dA29a84C40842dfdD594Bf5d27")
 ```

 ## 6.3.
-Get test wan coins of PoS
+Get test WAN

-If you want to get some test wan coins to experient WanPoS, you can send an email with your wan pos account test address to emails shown below to tell us.
-And we will pay to you in three work days.
+If you want to get some test WAN to experiment with Galaxy Consensus, you can send an email with your WAN PoS test account address to the email shown below with your request, and we will transfer the test WAN to you within 3 working days.

 | Index            | Email         |
 | --------------  | :------------  |